 Council on Academic Accreditation (CAA) in Audiology & Speech-Language Pathology

-The Doctor of Audiology (Au.D.) and the Master of Science (M.S.) programs in Speech-Language Pathology at the University of Washington, Department of Speech and Hearing Sciences are accredited by the Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (ASHA), 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Doctor of Audiology (Au.D.) education program and the Master of Science (M.S.) education programs in Speech-Language Pathology at the University of Washington, Department of Speech and Hearing Sciences are accredited by the Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (ASHA), 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
 Currently enrolled or prospective students should contact ASHA or the department if they wish to review programmatic accreditation documents.

 Clinical Graduate Program Rankings

 U.S. News and World Report ranks the top graduate, health degree programs across the nation.
 The Speech-Language Pathology Master of Science (M.S.) programs at the UW are ranked #10 out of 261 accredited programs.
 The Doctor of Audiology (Au.D.) program at the UW is ranked #36 out of 75 accredited programs.